Recent self-harm figures highlight that children as young as ten are presenting with self-harm.

 “Pieta House has seen a 23% increase in the number of clients presenting with self-harm since 2017.
 This is a significant increase and we want to highlight the importance of awareness on self-harm and positive mental health and tackling the stigma surrounding mental health issues.”

 As evidenced in the statistics, one cohort in particular with higher cases of self-harm than others is in the LGBTI+ community, where incidences of self-harm are twice as high.

-Ellen Townsend, Professor of Psychology at the University of Nottingham and Lead of the Self-Harm Research Group, who delivered the keynote speech ‘Innovation in Understanding and Responding to Self-Harm: The Card Sort Task’ speaking at the conference said:
+Ellen Townsend, Professor of Psychology at the University of Nottingham and Lead of the Self-Harm Research Group, delivered the keynote speech at the conference.
+She explained:

-“Self-harm in young people is complex, it evolves and changes over time.
-We hope to be able to capture the complexity and evolution of self-harm to permit an informed an agile therapeutic response.”“Work from us, as Commissioners of Services, show that the key factors that lead to self-harm are modifiable with existing talk therapies – we need to ensure that young people can access these therapies through services,” she added.
+“Self-harm in young people is complex; it evolves and changes over time.
+We hope to be able to capture the complexity and evolution of self-harm to permit an informed an agile therapeutic response.”

 - David Keegan, CEO and Co-Founder of First Fortnight

-- Professor Ella Arensman, Chief Scientist, National Suicide Research Foundation
+- Professor Ella Arensman, Chief Scientist at the NSRF

-- Dr Eve Griffin, Research Fellow, National Suicide Research Foundation
+- Dr Eve Griffin, Research Fellow in the NSRF

-- Dr Richard Booth, Director of Psychology, St Patrick’s Mental Health Services
+- Dr Richard Booth, Director of Psychology here in SPMHS

 - Siobhán Leijen and Sinéad Raftery, Pieta House